EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 The appliance adds a four-byte 802.1q tag to every packet sent on this channel.
 ON applies tags for all the VLANs that are bound to this channel.
 OFF, applies the tag for all VLANs other than the native VLAN.

 <b>trunk</b>
-This is deprecated by tagallNOTE: This attribute is deprecated.The "trunk" argument is confused with LA-trunk, renaming this to "tagall" instead.
+This is deprecated by tagall

 <b>taggedAny</b>
 Channel setting to accept/drop all tagged packets.